torre-plusplus/ExplorationsInJava/README.md

 # ExplorationsInJava
-Selected exercises in Java displaying proficiency in code structuring, alogrithms, data structures and control flow.
+Selected exercises in Java displaying proficiency in code structuring, algorithms, data structures and control flow.

 Description of excercises: